jmtavares/browsersniffer/README.md

 # Browser Sniffer

-Browser Sniffer uses [Bowser](https://github.com/ded/bowser) to detect the browser name, browser version, mobile operating system and its version.
+Browser Sniffer aggregates information about the browser (browser name, operating system, screen capabilities, performance measures).

+It uses [Bowser](https://github.com/ded/bowser) to detect the browser.
 You can check in the Bowser Repository the full list of devices supported ([User Agents](https://github.com/ded/bowser/blob/master/src/useragents.js)).

 ## Install